-Gem is our wise older llama.
-She is the mother of Cleo, Cristal and now Ruby.
-Gem is a perfect lady and takes life in her stride.
+Gem who has now sadly passed away was our wise older llama.
+She was the mother of Cleo, Cristal and Ruby.

-Ruby is Gem’s latest cria.
-She was born on the 25th August 2011.
+Ruby was born on the 25th August 2011.
 Ruby is very friendly and has learnt to jump.
 She jumped out of the stable window recently because she wanted to be outdoors.

 Cristal is a lovely girl who recently gave birth to Zeva on the 25th August 2011.
 One and a half hours after, her mum Gem gave birth to Ruby.
 Zeva has very striking eyes and her colouring makes her look like she is wearing a mask.